-26. Please describe any laws in your jurisdiction addressing biometrics such as facial recognition.
-How are these terms defined, and what restrictions are imposed, if any?
+30. Please describe any data protection laws in your jurisdiction addressing biometrics, such as facial recognition.
+How are such terms defined, and what restrictions are imposed, if any?

 Biometric is included within the definition of "sensitive personal data" and rules as explained at question 7 are applicable in relation thereto.